How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Powdery mildew - what is it?

-White bloom is a fungal disease called powdery mildew.
-Powdery mildew on indoor plants is a plaque from fungal spores.
-After defeat, soon the plant becomes lethargic, the leaves dry, and the flower buds fall off.
+White plaque is a fungal disease called powdery mildew.
+Powdery mildew on indoor plants is a coating of fungal spores.
+After the defeat, the plant soon becomes lethargic, the leaves dry out, and the flower buds fall off.
 This happens due to the fact that the fungus sucks out all the useful and vital substances from the plant.

-The main cause of the disease is humid air, improper maintenance temperature, drafts and soil overflow.
+The main cause of the disease is wet air, incorrect temperature, drafts and soil overflow.

 This type of disease is contagious and can be easily confused with another disease.
-If white plaque is found, treatment should be started immediately.
-With the wrong or untimely treatment, unfortunately, the plant dies.
+If white plaque is detected, treatment should be started immediately.
+If treated incorrectly or untimely, unfortunately, the plant dies.

-• If it is cool outside, about 12 - 15 degrees, the rainy season, high humidity.
-Outdoor conditions do not have the same effect on indoor plants as they do on balcony plants.
-Therefore, in non-flying weather, balcony plants should be removed to a warmer place.
+• If it's cool outside, about 12 - 15 degrees, rainy season, high humidity.
+Outdoor conditions do not affect indoor plants as much as they do on plants located on the balcony.
+Therefore, in bad weather, balcony plants should be moved to a warmer place.

 • If the soil is oversaturated with nitrogen

-• The pot contains abundant vegetation and little space
+• Lots of vegetation in the pot and little space

-• Improper care, not timely watering.
-If the plant is often watered and the earthy clod does not have time to dry, or vice versa, the earth constantly dries up, and then it is watered abundantly
+• Not proper care, not timely watering.
+If the plant is often watered and the earthen lump does not have time to dry out, or vice versa, the earth constantly dries out, and then it is watered abundantly

-Since the disease is tolerable, it is very easy to infect other plants:
+Since this disease is portable, it is very easy to infect other plants:

-1. If you touched a diseased plant, then touched a healthy
+1. If you touched a diseased plant, then touch a healthy one

 2. If mealy fungi get into the irrigation water

-3. Even through the air, spores can infect neighboring plants.
+3. Even when airborne, spores can infect neighboring plants.

 We create the right care

-To get rid of white bloom, it is necessary to provide comprehensive care for a diseased plant.
-First you need to understand the cultivation technique:
+To get rid of white plaque, it is necessary to provide comprehensive care for the diseased plant.
+First you need to understand the agricultural technology of cultivation:

-• Water the plant only when the topsoil begins to dry out
+• Water the plant only when the top layer of soil begins to dry out.

-• During the treatment of the plant, you can not spray it (except for medicinal purposes).
-This also applies to healthy plants in order to prevent
+• When treating a plant, you cannot spray it (with the exception of medicinal purposes).
+This also applies to healthy plants for preventive purposes.

-• The flower needs to increase the sunny day, it is advisable to transfer the flower to a dry and warm place, with little direct sunlight
+• The flower needs more sunny days, it is advisable to move the flower to a dry and warm place, with little direct sunlight

 • Withered and dry leaves and buds must be torn off

-• With this disease, you can not use any fertilizers and dressings.
+• With this disease, you cannot use any fertilizers or fertilizers.

 Hide the plant from direct sunlight